mobile app bar

 (L-R) NASCAR Cup Series driver Daniel Suarez with F1 driver Sergio Perez.

-This season, NASCAR is casting its net globally, with plans to bring international flair to its roster.
-The initiative began by welcoming racers from different series like IndyCar’s Helio Castroneves to events such as the season-opening Daytona 500.
-The promotion is set to top it off with a landmark international tour to Mexico City in June, and the venture could see another notable Mexican driver, besides Daniel Suarez, join the fray.
+NASCAR is casting its net globally, with plans to bring international flair to its roster.
+The initiative began by welcoming racers from different series, like IndyCar’s Helio Castroneves, to events like the Daytona 500 season opening.
+The promotion is set to top it off with a landmark international tour to Mexico City in June.
+With NASCAR going to Mexico and welcoming racers from across the sport, motorsport fans can’t help but daydream about F1 standout Sergio Perez joining in the fun.

-Daniel Suarez has openly invited his fellow countryman and former F1 standout Sergio Perez, to the NASCAR circuits, although with a note of caution about the rigors of American motorsport.
+Daniel Suarez would also “love to have” his fellow countryman on the NASCAR circuits when they get to Mexico.
+However, as he put it, “It’s not that easy.”
+He had a word of caution for his compatriot about the rigors of American motorsport.
 In a dialogue with SpeedFreaks, Suarez seemed hesitant to see Perez test his mettle in a Cup Series race this year.

 For Pato O’Ward, another Mexican driver big in the open-wheeled scene, Suarez offered a perspective similar to that of Perez.
 He pointed out that although Checo is more famous in Mexico, having been a fixture in Formula 1 for over a decade, the NASCAR landscape will present a different challenge for both.